 Evaluating the Use of a Smartphone Application for English Speakers to Learn Spanish

-Many people have difficulties when trying to learn a new language or feel that they want to learn a language but can't seem to get an app that makes them feel comfortable enough to speak the language.
+Many people have difficulties when trying to learn a new language or feel that they want to learn a language but can't seem to get an app that makes them feel comfortable enough to speak it.

-From here I chose to focus on a Spanish language learning mobile application and how a more successful one can be created.
+With a background in Spanish language and literature, I focused on a Spanish language learning mobile application and how a more successful one can be created.

 The purpose of this study is to determine how individuals can learn a second language by using a mobile application as opposed to a formal class.